 Another big mistake is keeping too much money at your local bank, especially in savings accounts and other accounts that pay paltry interest rates.
 That money could be put to work for you much more effectively.

 For example, let's say that Sonia has managed to save $6,000 in her savings account.
 (Way to go, Sonia!)
 She's not yet ready to invest in stocks, so she's content earning a little interest.
 But, her savings account is paying her just 1.5% per year.
+(Yes, this would be high today -- but today's rates are rare and not likely to remain this low for too long.)
 For $6,000, that amounts to just $90.
 She should consider some other options.

-If she assumes that she won't need $2,000 of that money for at least two years, she could park it in a two-year CD earning, let's say, 4.3%.
-That will amount to $86 in the first year.
-If she won't need another $2,000 for at least one year, it could earn 4.1% in a one-year CD, amounting to $82 in the first year.
-She might park another $1,000 in a three-month CD (renewing it every quarter), earning 3.9% or $39.
-So, the $5,000 she shuffled out of her savings account will bring her a total of $207 that first year, instead of $90.
+If she assumes that she won't need $2,000 of that money for at least two years, she could park it in a 5-year CD earning, let's say, 4.8%.
+That will amount to $96 in the first year.
+If she won't need another $2,000 for at least one year, it could earn 5.0% in a 1-year CD, amounting to $100 in the first year.
+She might park another $1,000 in a 3-month CD (renewing it every quarter), earning an annual rate of 4.75% or $37 for the period.
+So, the $5,000 she shuffled out of her savings account will bring her a total of $233 that first year, instead of $90.
 Not bad!
 (Oh, and let's not forget an additional $15 on the $1,000 still in her savings account.)

 You can get additional money-saving banking insights in our Foolish Banking area.